Quantum field theory of physical and purely virtual particles in a finite interval of time on a compact space manifold: diagrams, amplitudes and unitarity: Regularization and renormalization

 Externally, the correlation functions (\ref{correco}) are equipped with sources $K_{\tau }$ and sources $K_{0}$.
 The former restrict the time integrals to $\tau $, which presents no difficulty.
 The latter are due to the solutions $\phi _{0}$ and $z_{0}$, $\bar{z}_{0}$, introduced by the shifts (\ref{expaf}) and (\ref{zon}).
 The particular solutions $z_{0}$, $ \bar{z}_{0}$ are regular functions of time, to be integrated in the finite interval $\tau $.
 Their space dependencies are also regular, since they describe the initial and final states of the transition amplitude we are calculating.
 As far as $\phi _{0}$ is concerned, it must be assumed to the regular as well, because it encodes the boundary conditions on $\Omega $.
 It is not necessary to assume that it admits a Fourier expansion in the same domain as $w$, $\bar{w}$ do.
 These remarks prove that the diagrams and the correlation functions (\ref{correco}) lead to well-defined radiative corrections.

-Since the \textquotedblleft vertex turned into composite field\textquotedblright\ part of the story may be confusing, we describe some aspects of the statements made so far in more detail.
-The shifts (\ref {expaf}) and (\ref{zon}) generate replicas of the diagrams, which are automatically renormalized by the same counterterms.
-For example, a shift $ \phi =\phi _{0}+\varphi $ of a vertex $\phi ^{4}$ gives
+Since the part where the vertex turns into a composite field may be confusing, we describe some aspects of the statements made so far in more detail.
+The shifts (\ref{expaf}) and (\ref{zon}) generate replicas of the diagrams, which are automatically renormalized by the same counterterms.
+For example, a shift $\phi =\phi _{0}+\varphi $ of a vertex $\phi ^{4}$ gives

 There is no substantial difference between using $\varphi ^{4}$ in a diagram, where two $\varphi $ legs are internal and the other two are external, and using $\phi _{0}^{2}\varphi ^{2}$ with two $\varphi $ internal legs and the external factor $\phi _{0}^{2}$.
 Note that the further factor 6 rearranges the combinatorics as needed.
 Internally, the diagrams are the same, so they need the same wave-function renormalization constants externally.